 - a.
 First Innings.
-If during the first innings circumstances delay or interrupt play to the extent of 7 minutes or more, two overs shall be deducted from the match total for every completed 7 minutes delay, e.g. Umpires decide 28 minutes delay due to weather (7 x 4 = 28), thus 8 overs are deducted from the match total (80 8 = 72), and this reduction will impact on bowling limitations. - b.
+If during the first innings circumstances delay or interrupt play to the extent of 7 minutes or more, two overs shall be deducted from the match total for every completed 7 minutes delay, e.g. Umpires decide 28 minutes delay due to weather (7 x 4 = 28), thus 8 overs are deducted from the match total (90 8 = 82), and this reduction will impact on bowling limitations and on Power Play. - b.
 The first innings will define the number of overs the side batting second will have at the start of their innings. - c.
 Second Innings.
-If during the second innings circumstances delay or interrupt play to the extent of 3% minutes or more, one over shall be deducted from the second innings total for every 3%-minutes delay.
-However, a minimum of 20 overs must be allocated in order for a match to be constituted, e.g. second innings starts with a planned duration of 35 overs but is interrupted for 28 minutes (3% x 8 = 28) thus 8 overs are deducted from the innings total (35 8 = 27) and this reduction will impact on bowling limitations and on Power Plays.
-However, if in this example play is interrupted for 77 minutes (3% x 22 = 77) thus 22 overs are deducted from the innings total (35 22 = 13) and therefore a match cannot be constituted. - d.
+If during the second innings circumstances delay or interrupt play to the extent of 3% minutes or more, one over shall be deducted from the second innings total for every 3% minute delay.
+However, a minimum of 20 overs must be allocated in order for a match to be constituted, e.g. second innings starts with a planned duration of 40 overs but is interrupted for 28 minutes (3% x 8 = 28) thus 8 overs are deducted from the innings total (40 8 = 32) and this reduction will impact on bowling limitations and on Power Plays.
+However, if in this example play is interrupted for 77 minutes (3% x 22 = 77) thus 22 overs are deducted from the innings total (40 22 = 18) and therefore a match cannot be constituted. - d.
 No match shall commence after 16:00 or second innings start after 18:00.